 Parker, a former high school star and University of Tennessee all-time great, and Williams got hitched on November 13, 2008.
 In May 2009, the couple welcomed daughter Lailaa Nicole Williams to the family.

-They were together until November 2016, when Williams filed for divorce.
-According to TMZ Sports, the former NBA player cited “irreconcilable differences” as the reasoning.
+They were together until November 2016, barely a month after Parker won her first WNBA championship, when Williams filed for divorce.
+According to TMZ Sports, the former NBA player cited "irreconcilable differences" as the reasoning.

-The two settled for a one-time alimony payment of $400,000, a split of the profits from the sale of their Encino, California home, and joint custody of their then 8-year-old daughter.
+The two settled for a one-time alimony payment of $400,000, a split of the profits from the sale of their Encino, California home, and joint custody of their then Lailaa.

 The lump sum alimony payment refutes Parker from making ongoing spousal support payments.
-Parker nor Williams will have to make child support payments.
+Parker nor Williams will have to make child support payments, too.
 They both pledged to equally fund her education.

 Parker gives us glimpses into her personal life via social media.
 Lailaa is a frequent guest on her mom's Instagram.
 It's easy to see how proud the WNBA player is of her.